 The study of international and comparative law at Chicago-Kent is augmented by the comprehensive resources available in the school's library, which houses collections on the European Union, the International Monetary Fund, the World Intellectual Property Organization, the United Nations, and the World Health Organization, among others.
 Certificate program students can also take part in the many study abroad options available to J.D. students.
-Study abroad destinations include Germany, China, Denmark, England, France, India, Mexico, New Zealand, Norway, Poland, Spain, South Korea, and Switzerland.
-The law school's Global Law and Policy Initiative participates in programs that promote greater understanding of developing nations and contribute to strengthening democratic institutions worldwide.
+Study abroad destinations include Germany, China, Denmark, England, France, Mexico, New Zealand, Norway, Poland, Spain, South Korea, and Switzerland.

 Certificate program students are further enabled to deepen their involvement in and understanding of this dynamic field by participating in Chicago-Kent's International Law Moot Court Honors Society, the International Law Student Association and the Journal of International and Comparative Law.

 In addition, Chicago-Kent offers advanced studies, leading to graduate LL.M. degrees in international and comparative law and international intellectual property law.
 The LL.M. programs at Chicago-Kent attract students from such far-flung locales as the People's Republic of China, Germany, India, France, South Africa, Peru, Austria, Brazil, Thailand, Belgium, Ecuador, Mexico, Japan, and Papua New Guinea.
 The perspectives brought to Chicago-Kent by foreign-born students, many of whom are Fulbright Fellows, adds greatly to the educational development of their American classmates.

 If you are interested in learning more about the Certificate Program in International and Comparative Law, or enhancing your legal education with an international dimension in the many other ways available to Chicago-Kent students, please contact the Office of International Law and Policy at Chicago-Kent or complete the online application.